PROLOGUS

 They were not alone.

-Corvinus’ eyes snapped open intuitively, and Irena raised a finger to warn him to remain silent.
-In retrospect, Irena chided herself for such a useless precaution, but at the moment she didn’t dare take any chances.
+Corvinus’ eyes snapped open intuitively, and Irena raised a finger in warning to stay silent.
+In retrospect, Irena chided herself for such a useless precaution, but at that moment she didn’t dare take any chances.
 He complied without even rolling his eyes for once, but not everyone got the message.

-“I thought you said you saw something over here,” a rough voice whispered from the other side of their tree.
+“I thought you said you saw something over here,” a rough voice rasped from the other side of their tree.

 “No, like this,” his partner guffawed back.
 Thwack.
 Metal stuck in the trunk, shaking the tree even more.
 He needed both hands to pull his weapon back out.

-They bored eventually.
-“That’s enough,” scolded the first hooligan.
+Even they bored eventually.
+“That’s enough,” scolded the first thug.
 “You know wood dulls the spikes.
 Let’s look somewhere else.
 The roads have been busy.
 Someone’s bound to be out there with a fat purse and a little extra weight on their shoulders.”

 “Ah, alright,” nimrod number two whined with one final whump, inches from Irena’s own shoulders.
 They slunk back into the darkness with considerably less stealth then when they arrived.
 Still a long time passed before either Irena or Corvinus could breathe again.